Piper J-3 Cub: World War II service

 A Piper Cub of the 1st Marine Division's improvised air force snags a message from a patrol on New Britain's north coast.

-Minutes before the 1941 Attack on Pearl Harbor, Machinist Mate 2nd Class Marcus F. Poston, a student pilot, was on a solo flight through K-T Flying Service, piloting a Piper Cub J-3 over the valley of Oahu.
+Minutes before the 1941 Attack on Pearl Harbor, Machinist Mate 2nd Class Marcus F. Poston, a student pilot, was on a solo flight through K-T Flying Service, piloting a Piper J-3 Cub over the valley of Oahu.
 Poston was flying just as the Japanese planes began appearing over the island and was subsequently shot down.
 Poston managed to bail out and parachute to safety.
 The Piper J-3 Cub was the first American plane to be shot down in World War II.

 The Piper Cub quickly became a familiar sight.
 First Lady Eleanor Roosevelt took a flight in a J-3 Cub, posing for a series of publicity photos to help promote the CPTP.
 Newsreels and newspapers of the era often featured images of wartime leaders, such as Generals Dwight Eisenhower, George Patton and George Marshall, flying around European battlefields in Piper Cubs.

 Civilian-owned Cubs joined the war effort as part of the newly formed Civil Air Patrol, patrolling the Eastern Seaboard and Gulf Coast in a constant search for German U-boats and survivors of U-boat attacks.